Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 * Publish to the Amplify Catalog from your API Management Services in order to obtain a global view of your APIs and present this catalog to your consumers
 * Collect the traffic of all your gateways and see it in a single place in Amplify Observability

-## What is Azure API Management Service connected?
+## Why do you want to connect Azure API Management Service and Amplify?

 Connect your Azure Management Services to Amplify by using two agents: Discovery and Traceability.